robert-mccarthy-ca/modern-druid/README.md

 We give the food away.
 All of it.
 Not because there isn’t profit in food — but because **there’s more carbon to draw down** if we don’t waste time on harvest logistics, sales, and transport.
 Let the people pick their own damn food.

-And more importantly, we want to **crush degenerative industrial agriculture** with simple market forces: you can’t compete with free unless you heal the land.
+And more importantly, we want to **crush degenerative industrial agriculture** with simple market forces: it's hard to compete with free.

 If we can prove this model works, carbon markets will reward it, farmers will copy it, and no one will be able to justify spraying poisons on monocrops ever again.